 In the classroom, journalism teachers rely on a variety of teaching methods.
 They spend a great deal of time lecturing, but they also facilitate student discussion and develop projects and activities to interest the students in journalism.
-They make use of newspapers and other periodicals, show films and videos, use computers and the Internet, and bring in guest speakers.
+They make use of newspapers and other periodicals, show films and videos, use computers and the Internet, and bring in guest speakers (such as the publisher of the local newspaper or well-known journalists).
 They assign writing exercises and other projects.
 Journalism teachers often require their students to spend some amount of time working on the school's newspaper or yearbook.

 Outside of the classroom, journalism teachers prepare lectures, lesson plans, and exams.
 They evaluate student work and calculate grades.
 In the process of planning their class, journalism teachers read newspapers and magazines and monitor other news sources, such as television, radio, and the Internet to determine class assignments; photocopy notes, articles, and other handouts; and develop grading policies.
 They also continue to study alternative and traditional teaching methods to hone their skills.
 They prepare students for special events and conferences and submit student work to competitions.
 Journalism teachers also have the opportunity for extracurricular work as advisers to the school's publications, such as the newspaper or yearbook.

 Members of college and university faculty educate undergraduate or graduate students, or in some cases, both, in their areas of specialty.
 Journalism professors teach students about the fundamentals of journalistic writing, as well as more specialized topics such as investigative reporting, editorial writing, features writing, media criticism, and journalistic ethics.
 Some schools do not have a separate journalism department; many times journalism classes are taught under the auspices of the communications department.